-The emergency bypass consists of a continuous static switch, and a backfeed protection contactor K5.
-The bypass breaker (if installed) is located in parallel with the static switch.
+The emergency bypass consists of a continuous-duty static switch and backfeed protection contactor K5.
 The backfeed protection contactor is located in series with the static switch.
-The static switch is armed and ready during normal operation.
+For manual transfers to bypass, the static switch is also used.
+The static switch is armed and ready during both types of transfers.